Discovering Effective Policies for Land-Use Planning with Neuroevolution: Background

 where $C \in \mathbb{C}$ and $A \in \mathbb{A}$.
 For each such $(C,A)$ pair there is a set of outcomes $O(C,A)$, and the Predictor $P_d$ is defined as

 and the Prescriptor $P_s$ implements the decision policy as

-such that $\sum_{i,j} O_j(C_i,A_i)$ over all possible contexts $i$ and outcome dimensions $j$ is maximized (assuming they improve with increase).
+such that $\sum_{i,j} O_j(C_i,A_i)$ over all possible contexts $i$ and outcome dimensions $j$ is minimized (assuming decreased outcomes are better).
 It thus approximates the optimal decision policy for the problem.
 The predictor can be learned from historical data on $CAO$ triples.
 In contrast, the optimal actions $A$ for each context $C$ are not known, and must therefore be found through search.

+More specifically in land-use optimization, context refers to the details of a given area such as current land use, a decision policy generates changes to the land use for the given area based on these details, and the outcomes are (1) the emissions from land-use change (ELUC) predicted by the surrogate as a result of this change, and (2) land-cost change, which is calculated as the percentage of the area changed.

-ESP was first evaluated in reinforcement learning tasks such as function approximation, cart-pole control, and the flappybird game, and found to discover significantly better solutions, find them faster, and with lower regret than standard approaches such as direct evolution, DQN, and PPO.
-Its power comes from automatic regularization and automatic curricular learning: When predictors are learned at the same time as the prescriptors, each prescriptor is evaluated against multiple predictors; as the predictors improve, they provide more refined evaluations.
-ESP is thus a powerful mechanism for learning policies in time-varying domains.
+ESP was first evaluated in reinforcement learning tasks such as function approximation, cart-pole control, and the Flappy Bird game, and found to discover significantly better solutions, find them faster, and with lower regret (deviation from the optimal reward) than standard approaches such as direct evolution, Deep Q-Networks \cite[DQN;][]{mnih:nature15}, and Proximal Policy Optimization \cite[PPO;][]{schulman:arxiv17}.
+It thus forms a promising foundation for optimizing land use as well.